byu-cs-236-classroom-templates/project-4/README.md

 The `token.py` file is unchanged here and should not be copied over.
 Other test files from older projects can be copied as needed.

-**You need to fix all the imports in the copied file to replace `project3` to `project4` in the import path.
+**You need to fix all the imports in the copied file to replace `project3` with `project4` in the import path.
 You also need to make these changes in all the docstring tests.
 We recommend the use of the search feature in `vscode`, the magnifying class in the sidebar, to search for `project3` in all files.**

 ## Project Requirements